 "Ebb and Flow" was chosen by the City of Frisco as their "Art in the Atrium" program between September 2018 and March 2019 in the George A Purefoy Municipal Center.
-Although this was created as a multiple panel piece with each being a separate 20" 20" image, the city chose to hang only the first panel.
+Although this was created as a multiple panel piece with each being a separate 20" 20" image.

 City of Grand Prairie Signal Box, intersection of Carrier Parkway and Arkansas Street